web-infra-dev/rsbuild/packages/document/docs/en/shared/config/tools/htmlPlugin.md

 By default, Rsbuild will compresses JavaScript/CSS code inside HTML during the production build to improve the page performance.
 This ability is often helpful when using custom templates or inserting custom scripts.

-However, when `output.enableInlineScripts` or `output.enableInlineStyles` is turned on, inline JavaScript/CSS code will be repeatedly compressed, which will have a certain impact on build performance.
+However, when `output.inlineScripts` or `output.inlineStyles` is turned on, inline JavaScript/CSS code will be repeatedly compressed, which will have a certain impact on build performance.
 You can modify the default minify behavior by modifying the `tools.htmlPlugin.minify` configuration.

 ```js
 export default {